isthisdotusernametaken/KMACXOF256/README.md

 * Decrypting a given symmetric cryptogram with a given passphrase.

 It also uses Dhies/Schnorr Signatures and Elliptic Curves using Ed448 Goldilocks Points for use of:
-* Computing Public/Private key pairs
+* Computing Public/Private key pairs, writes both to files and encrypts private key using included KMACXOF256 functionality.
-* Encrypting a file or console input.
+* Encrypting a file or console input using provided public key file and writes encrypted content to file.
-* Decrypting a file generated with this application.
+* Decrypting a file generated with this application, using provided passphrase.
-* Signing a file using a given passphrase and public key.
+* Signing a file or console input using a given passphrase and writes signature to file.
-* Verifying a signature generated with this application.
+* Verifying a signature file and source file using a given public key generated with this application.

 The details of each function and how to use this project are given below.